clojurecup2014/cloodle/README.md

   * ~~Sliders are not linked to the state~~
   * ~~Moving the slider creates new options/value maps rather than updating existing ones~~
   * ~~Saving a vote doesn't work~~
+  * Saved vote is not immediately shown in the UI
+  * Existing participant components don't show the participant name
+  * Existing participant components are ugly (just identical to the new participant UI)
   * Vote validation (Old selection validation will not work with the new {optionId value} structure)